 The second strategy is to pay all or part of your grandchildren’s tuition or medical expenses.
 Such payments are exempt from gift and GST taxes.
 One advantage to this approach is that you can use the payments as incentives for grandchildren to attend college, trade school, or other educational institution; or use the funds as incentives for grandchildren to quit smoking, join a fitness program, or wear a bicycle helmet, for example.

-The third method is to establish a GST gift trust for each of your grandchildren, and contribute an aggregated total of $4,000,000 (year 2008 dollars) to the trusts.
+The third method is to establish a GST gift trust for each of your grandchildren and contribute an aggregated total of $22,800,000 to the trusts.
 By the time your grandchildren receive the assets in these trusts, or upon the death of your children, their value may have grown dramatically thanks to the accumulation of interest and dividends.
 Yet your grandchildren will inherit the assets entirely free of estate tax and GST tax.

 A more sophisticated strategy is to leverage the GST exemption through the use of a particular kind of life insurance trust, which I call a dynasty life insurance trust.
 This involves insuring the lives of you and your spouse (or you alone if you are a single grandparent), holding the insurance policy in a trust, naming your grandchildren as the beneficiaries, and contributing money to the trust each year to pay the premiums on the policy.

 After the death of both Ricky and Lucy, their grandchildren collect the insurance proceeds of $4,000,000 free of estate and GST tax.
-If Ricky and Lucy had merely given their grandchildren an outright gift of $4,000,000, there would have been a 45 percent GST tax on $4,000,000 of it, which equals a tax liability of $1,800,000 — plus the applicable gift tax.
-Plus they would have consumed their entire GST exemption so that they could not have allocated it to other heirs.
+If Ricky and Lucy had merely given their grandchildren an outright gift of $4,000,000, such a gift would be subject to tax.

 You don’t have to be super-rich to benefit from any or all of these generation-skipping strategies.
 If used properly, they can benefit modestly wealthy families as well.
 Because the rules governing GST and dynasty trusts can become quite complex, it’s important to get advice from knowledgeable financial and legal advisers.
 If you have grandchildren, don’t wait too long to plan your generation-skipping strategies, because your options may narrow as you get older.